miraliahmadli/MoCapSolver/README.md

 python c3d_cleaner.py
 ```

-To parse asf/amc and save global transformation matrices of each frame into npy format (Could take long, must be )
+To parse asf/amc and save global transformation matrices of each frame into npy format (Could take long, must be optimized)
 ```
 python asfamc2npy.py
 ```